01mf02/jq-lang-spec/impl.typ

 on a set of 29 benchmarks.#footnote[
   Instructions on how to evaluate the benchmarks are given in `jaq`'s `README.md`.
 ]
+The benchmarks were run on a Linux system with an AMD Ryzen 5 5500U.
 The number for the best performance (lowest runtime) is marked as bold.
 The results show that
 jaq-2.0 is fastest on 25 benchmarks, whereas